microsoft/MPPC23-Power-Apps/lab1/README.md

 - Creating a GitHub Codespace
 - Connecting to the Power Platform using the Power Platform Command-Line Interface (CLI)
 - Creating developer environments
+- Switch between environments with the Power Platform CLI
 - Enabling Dataverse settings
 - Installing the Creator Kit